xu4-engine/u4/doc/modules.md

 * It is limited to 39 characters (including the `.mod` suffix).
 * It must start with a letter and contains no spaces.
-The valid characters are ASCII letters and numbers, plus, minus, underbar, question mark, and exclamation point (0-9 A-Z a-z + - _ ? !).
+The valid characters are ASCII letters and numbers, plus, minus, period, underbar, question mark, and exclamation point (0-9 A-Z a-z + - . _ ? !).
 * For display purposes minus and underbar characters may be replaced with spaces.